nie-ine/e-editiones/about.markdown

 The development part of the NIE-INE project is in the [GitHub project](https://github.com/nie-ine).
 There are also the repositories unrelated to SWT.

-After 2020 the website will be maintained and the ontologies on GitHub will be developed further.
+After 2020 the website will be maintained and the ontologies and rules will be further developed on GitHub.

 Hans Cools